embedded-iota/iota-iot-network-protocol/README.md

 ###### HEALTHY

-The Status HEALTHY MUST return by Node, if everything operates in the specified way.
+The Status HEALTHY MUST be broadcasted by Node, if everything operates in the specified way.

 ###### DEAD

-The Status DEAD MUST return by a Nodes Node Group Neighbors for a Node Group Member, if they cannot contact this Node Group Member directly or indirect anymore.
+The Status DEAD MUST be broadcasted by a Nodes Node Group Neighbors for a Node Group Member, if it cannot contact this Node Group Member directly or indirect anymore or if it doesn't receive broadcasts by this node anymore.

 ###### BROKEN

-The Status BROKEN MUST return by a Node, if the Node is still available but not able to fulfil its purpose.
+The Status BROKEN MUST be broadcsted by a Node, if the Node is still available but not able to fulfil its purpose.

 ### IOTA Tangle Network